Singupuram

 Singupuram is a census town in the Indian state of Andhra Pradesh.

 Geography

-It is located 11 kilometers(km) east of the district headquarters of Srikakulam district, 9 km from Srikakulam and 100 km from the State capital Visakhapatnam.
+It is located 11 kilometers(km) east of the district headquarters of Srikakulam district, 9 km from Srikakulam and 100 km from Visakhapatnam.

 Demographics

 According to the 2011 census of India, Singupuram had a population of 12,273 with 2,774 households.

 Healthcare

 A Primary Health Centre (PHC) is located there along with four to five private hospitals.

 Transport

 National Highway 16 bypasses the town and is a part of the Golden Quadrilateral highway network.
 Srikakulam is the nearest city to Singupuram, approximately 7 km southwest of Singupuram.
 Road connectivity is also present from Srikakulam to Singupuram.

 SH37 connects Singupuram town with Parvathipuram, Veeraghattam, Palakonda, Kalingapatnam.